aihrig/TTA-LiveProject/README.md

 ```

 ## Restaurant Controller
-The restaurant controller utilized a Mongoose data model and retrieved/stored json data about individual restaurants.
+The restaurant controller was built to utilize a Mongoose data model and store/retrieve data about individual restaurants in the city.
 ```javascript
 const Restaurant = require('../models/restaurantModel');